pytr-org/pytr/README.md

     set_price_alarms                    Set new price alarms
     export_transactions                 Create a CSV with the deposits and removals ready for importing into Portfolio Performance
-    completion                          Print shell tab completion
+    ticker                              Subscribe to the price of a stock completion                          Print shell tab completion

 Options: